-Jacksonville Family Law Attorneys for Paternity and Child Support
+Jacksonville, FL Paternity and Child Support Attorneys

-Family Law Lawyers Protecting the Rights of Fathers in FLorida
+Family Law Lawyers Protecting the Rights of Fathers in Florida

 The legal process can be intimidating, especially when you are dealing with matters related to your kids.
 That’s why at Beller & Butamente, P.L. our legal staff places substantial importance on helping parents and families understand the laws affecting paternity.
 At the Jacksonville, Florida law office of Beller & Bustamante, P.L., we maintain close contact with our clients, teaching them about how Florida law applies to parents and assisting them in making decisions that will be the best for them and their children.